replicatedhq/docs/docs/packaging-an-application/custom-preflight-checks.md

 The tcp dial command will determine whether a connection can be made over tcp to the address specified.
 Status code 111 (connection refused) will be returned when unable to connect to the address.
 The clustering and tags properties will determine where the command is run.
-If clustering is disabled the command will run **only** on the local node.
+If cluster is *false* the command will run **only** on the local node.

 **Id:** `tcp_dial`